Prabitha2021/Data-Science/README.md

 7. Date - Date from Jan-2001 til Mar-2021
 8. Retail Price - Retail Price for each commodity on a particular month.

 The data set was from Kaggle.
 First process I did was data cleansing.
 Analysed the data and found some missing data.
 I patched it with appropriate values.
-Later I did the analytics based on the cleansed data.
+Later completed the analytics based on the cleansed data.